DMARC

 3. If the reporting address is on another domain, follow that service's authorization instructions.

 4. Wait for reports to arrive.
-Many receiving mail systems send them daily, not immediately.
+Many receiving mail systems send aggregate reports daily, not immediately.

 5. Use the reports to find legitimate senders that still need SPF, DKIM, or alignment fixes.